What is Pinterest?

 But Pinterest isn't just about creating your own pinboards.
 It also allows you to follow the pins saved by your friends and other users, or pinners as they're called on Pinterest.
 Whether you're looking to find what's new or discover the latest trends, following pins is an easy way to explore what's happening on Pinterest.

 Whenever you're browsing Pinterest, you can easily save, or repin, pins that you discover to your own pinboards.
 Repinning actually accounts for more than 80% of the pins that appear on Pinterest.
 Some pins are even repinned thousands of times.
 Simply put, people just love sharing and repinning on Pinterest.

-Since its introduction in 2010, Pinterest has quickly become the third most popular social networking site in the world, behind only Facebook and Twitter.
+Since its introduction in 2010, Pinterest has quickly become the one of the most popular social networking sites in the world.
 While some have been surprised to see a simple website like Pinterest become so popular, its simplicity is linked with its success.
 It's easy to start using Pinterest and make pinboards of your own.